 Guadeloupe, a Caribbean island group located in the French West Indies, draws its culinary influences from France, India, and Africa.
 Due, in part, to direct flights to Guadeloupe from smaller areas of France, the country receives considerable attention from the foodie world for its unique mix of Creole delicacies, Caribbean staples, and French classics.

 Fresh Fruit Juice

 Guadeloupe has access to many tropical fruits, and this is one of the best ways to enjoy everything from papaya to melon to banana.
-Most stands offer eight to 10 varieties of thick, pulpy, homemade juice that taste way better than anything you’ll find in a grocery store.
+Most stands offer eight to 10 varieties of thick, pulpy, homemade juice that tastes way better than anything you’ll find in a grocery store.
 Some sellers even offer their own unique blends (think papaya-pineapple) that you’ll be yearning for long after your vacation ends.

 A popular lunch and late-night option, you’ll find two pieces of deep-fried “bread” stuffed with meats, cheeses, and drizzled with a vinegar-based sauce.
 Many stands offer their own special twist, from spicy mayo made with curry powder to local fresh fish.
 Despite the low price, expect very large portions.